Ivan-Wang-J-W/InterviewPrepResources/Mock interviews/UsefulLinks.md

-# Mock interviews that might be useful
+# Mock interviews
+*These are some mock interviews that i think are good to watch through and practise*
 - [Google](#Google)
 - [META](#Meta)